ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 | 12349 |    F     |  1972  |   10    |   24   | 12352 |    F     |  2008  |   12    |   14   |    0     |
 | 12351 |    F     |  2008  |   12    |   14   | 12352 |    F     |  2008  |   12    |   14   |    1     |

-The result shows that probabilistic record linkage identifies a pair of records as data from the same entity if they have same gender and year of birth.